polygon-io/client-js/README.md

 [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg?style=flat-square)](https://github.com/prettier/prettier)

-The official JS client library for the [Polygon](https://polygon.io/) REST and WebSocket API.
-Explore the [REST API](https://polygon.io/docs/stocks/getting-started) documentation and many example [code snippets](./examples/).
-Please see the [Release Notes](./CHANGELOG.md) for instructions on upgrading.
+Welcome to the official JS client library for the [Polygon](https://polygon.io/) REST and WebSocket API.
+To get started, please see the [Getting Started](https://polygon.io/docs/stocks/getting-started) section in our documentation, view the [examples](./examples/) directory for code snippets, or the [blog post](https://polygon.io/blog/javascript-stock-market-data/) with video tutorials to learn more.
 To generate the package documentation please run `npm run generate-doc`.

+For upgrade instructions please see the [Release Notes](./CHANGELOG.md).

 ## Getting the client